 Networked with the rest of the world: the University of Münster has an ever-increasing number of international degree programmes and 750 international academics and 3,500 international undergraduate and doctoral students come from 130 countries, characterising the city and university.
-To further develop internationalisation, the University continues to optimize its international degree programmes, promotes international exchanges for students, academics and staff, and offers students “Internationalization at Home” courses and workshops, enabling them to gather international experience on-site.
+To further develop internationalisation, the University continues to optimise its international degree programmes, promotes international exchanges for students, academics and staff, and offers students “Internationalisation at Home” courses and workshops, enabling them to gather international experience on-site.

 With some 44,000 students, the University of Münster offers the complete range of academic opportunities – from bachelor's programmes to in-service continuing education courses.
 The University values the close relationship between research and teaching, extensive advice and counselling services and high student graduation rates.

 If you have completed a master's degree programme with above-average marks and are interested in pursuing a doctoral degree, you can find information here about your doctoral options at the University of Münster.